November 12, 2017 by writehandman.com.au

 “They’re hurling abuse at us and of course, Winx starts to wind in the 33 to 1 shot.
 Oracle’s volume get lower and lower and thankfully the race form whipping lightened up.
 The lads reach a crescendo of insults as Winx eventually made Oracle’s look like it was standing in mud and flew past to win.
 Oracle, having become silent, goes for a piss and the lads start giving me crap.”

 “One at the back of the bucks threw ice and I had to duck under a flying race form.
 I was hit with a chicken leg which stuck on my coat.
-When, Oracle returned, I told him that being honest I was actually happy that one of the bets I missed, didn’t actually win.
+When, Oracle returned, I told him I was actually happy that one of the bets I missed, didn’t actually win.
 Especially a 33 to 1 shot.
 And he tells me he went Each Way, so he still made a fortune!
 WHAT THE FUCK IS EACH WAY??”

 Me – “We return high-fiving and hugging after such an emotional moment with a champion.”